 Italy’s most important red wine has its base grape from Chianti Classico.
 This was first created by Italians in their homes on their DIY grape vines.

 The rich, plummy red wine has that high-kick acidity that is produced in the Italian region of Piedmont.
-The vineyards are located near some of Italy’s famous fishing region.

 The other proud produce of Piedmont, this wine has some grace to it but produces the same high-kick acidity that brings a bit of pow to every sip.